wikiwi/stackdriver-agent/README.md

 ## Running in a Kubernetes Cluster in GKE
 To ensure that the agent is running on each one of your nodes in a Kubernetes cluster managed by GKE, deploy the agent as a `DaemonSet` using the example `stackdriver-agent.yml` file:
 ```
-The way I was able to get around the issue with the agent's incompatibility with the new Chromium image was to deploy the agent as a container running in privileged mode (conveniently already built: https://github.com/wikiwi/stackdriver-agent) within a kubernetes DaemonSet so it runs on each host.
-Here's the YAML for what I ended up using:

     apiVersion: extensions/v1beta1
     kind: DaemonSet
     metadata: